alan-turing-institute/scivision/docs/user_guide.md

 🧪 Getting started
 ---------------

-Scivision enables users to quickly find computer vision models that can be run on matching a compatible scientific image dataset and provides access to a range of datasets for testing models.
+Scivision enables users to quickly find computer vision models that can be run on a compatible scientific image dataset and provides access to a range of datasets for testing models.

-The models and datasets you find when searching the “default” Scivision catalog (that which comes with the package) are loaded from external sources via metadata included in the [GitHub repository](https://github.com/alan-turing-institute/scivision).
+A set of [models](https://sci.vision/model-grid) and [datasets](https://sci.vision/datasource-grid) are available through the “default” Scivision catalog.

 The core functionality of the Python package API is documented in the :ref:`api-docs` documentation and a Jupyter notebook demonstrating it can be found [on GitHub](https://github.com/scivision-gallery/scivision-basic-usage-examples/blob/main/how-to-use-scivision.ipynb) or can be interactively run via clicking the following link to Binder: